tendermint/fundraising/x/fundraising/spec/02_state.md

 // AllowedBidder defines a bidder who is allowed to bid with max number of bids. type AllowedBidder struct {
-	Bidder          string  // a bidder who is allowed to bid MaxBidAmount    uint64  // a maximum amount of bids per bidder }
+	Bidder          string  // a bidder who is allowed to bid MaxBidAmount    sdk.Int // a maximum amount of bids per bidder }
 ```